 - The class teacher or SENDCO will speak to you regarding any referrals to outside agencies to support your child’s learning.

-- Education plans (IEP, IBP) are discussed and reviewed with parents.
+- Education plans are discussed and reviewed with parents.

 - All children are tracked using the school’s data tracking systems.

 - Annual reports are written for every child.